 We currently offer the following types of repair:

-- Electrical and Electronic - some of our expert volunteers are more skilled at one than the other, but their skills overlap and they help each other.
+• Electrical and Electronic Appliances - some of our expert volunteers are more skilled at one than the other, but their skills overlap and they help each other.
 We have circuit breakers and a Portable Appliance Tester as safety precautions.
 If you need specialist spares or batteries or light-bulbs etc you would need to provide those.

 - We can't repair everything!
 Some appliances are manufactured so that they cannot be repaired or their spare parts are unobtainable or prohibitively expensive, and some items may be damaged beyond repair.
-For some repairs we may only be able to diagnose a fault but not fix it, or that the item is irrepairable and should be recycled, or offer advice, or ask you to purchase necessary spares or materials and return with them the following month.
+For some broken items we may only be able to diagnose a fault but not fix it, or that the item is irrepairable and should be recycled, or offer advice, or we may ask you to purchase necessary spares or materials and return with them the following month.
 If we can't fix your item, please see our list of recommended repair shops that may be able to help.